Healthy Homes Assessment Highbury

 Draught Stopping Highbury

-If a draught could be felt through gaps that are too large or holes or holes, it needs to be sealed.
+If a draught could be felt from unreasonable gaps or holes or holes, it needs to be closed.

 What are the most unreasonable gaps or holes?

-See the full details to the Healthy Homes draught stopping requirements.
+See the full details for the Healthy Homes draught stopping requirements.

 draught stopping building inspections